rossana87/Project_3_Wanderlust/README.md

 * User: this assigns a user to every activity and uses a referenced relationship.
 * `isAdmin`: this field represents whether the user is an admin or not.

 Our User schema was a pretty standard one.
-However, certain areas about the User need to be protected, including us, admin developers, who had direct access to the database.
+However, certain areas about the User needed to be protected, including us, admin developers, who had direct access to the database.
 In order to implement this, additional features were added to the model itself to protect Users:

 * Shown in the User model above, the username and email fields have been distinguished as being `unique: true`.
-In this way the users wouldn’t  be unable to register with the same email address or with an existing username.
+In this way the user can't register with the same email address or with an existing username.
 * Mongoose has some incredibly in-built methods which I also used in conjunction with Bcrypt for password hashing.
 Using pre, I was able to access Mongoose Schema’s lifecycle methods and run functions when users either register or login.
 * The first method I built was a `toJSON` function that is called whenever a Mongoose document is converted to JSON, such as when you send it as a response to an HTTP request.
 From the code snippet below, I have set `virtuals: true`.
 Virtual fields are not stored in the database.
-Then I used the transform method that actually lives on the database and finally the password will be deleted for security reasons.
+Then, I used the `transform` method that actually lives on the database and finally the password will be deleted for security reasons.

 ```js
 // Removes password whenever a document is password is converted into JSON